mansayk/fastmorph/README.md

 ```
 ```
 Query:
-   Word 1 (case sensitive, distance to the next word is from 1 to 100): \*ы Word 2 (case sensitive, distance to the next word is from 1 to 100): \*а Word 3 (case sensitive, distance to the next word is from 1 to 100): \*м Word 4 (case sensitive, distance to the next word is from 1 to 100): \*с Word 5 (case sensitive): \*е
+   Word 1 (case sensitive, distance range to the next word is from 1 to 100): \*ы Word 2 (case sensitive, distance range to the next word is from 1 to 100): \*а Word 3 (case sensitive, distance range to the next word is from 1 to 100): \*м Word 4 (case sensitive, distance range to the next word is from 1 to 100): \*с Word 5 (case sensitive): \*е
 Number of occurences: 276778
 Query processing time: 1,704 sec.